 Intellectual Property (IP) LITIGATION CASES

 Our intellectual property litigation attorney has worked on numerous litigation cases.
-They range from patent litigation, trademark litigation, and several other areas of intellectual property litigation.
-Below are some sample cases Brandon Leavitt litigated.
+They range from patent litigation to trademark litigation and several other areas of intellectual property litigation.
+Below are some sample cases that Brandon Leavitt litigated.

 KY Home and Garden, LLC vs. AMI Ventures, Inc. et. al. – 4:20-cv-3382.